10 Interesting Facts about Rational Numbers

 Arrange the Rational Numbers in Descending Order

-We will learn how to arrange rational numbers in descending order.
-The general method is to arrange from the largest to the smallest rational numbers (decreasing): we use the same steps from when we arranged in ascending order
+We will learn how to arrange ratio numbers in descending order.
+The general method is to arrange from the largest to the smallest ratio numbers (decreasing): we use the same steps from when we arranged in ascending order

-1: Express the given rational numbers with a positive denominator
+1: Express the given ratio numbers with a positive denominator

 2: Take the least common multiple (L.C.M.) of this positive denominator